-Mysterious Pits Being Formed in Siberia: In 2014, scientists found a mysterious pits in Siberia’s Yamal Peninsula.
+Mysterious Pits Being Formed in Siberia: In 2014, scientists found mysterious pits in Siberia’s Yamal Peninsula.
 It was about 30 meters wide and more than 50 meters deep.
 The things spread around clearly indicated that an explosion had taken place there.
 Since then, many more such mysterious craters have erupted from the surface of the Yamal and Gydan peninsulas.
 But the big question was why this thing is happening.
 While searching for the reason behind this mysterious pits, scientists explored many possibilities.
 Finally, a team of scientists unveiled its mystery.

 Climate change and frozen soil: